 I like to call myself the Dr. Phil of Industrial Automation.
 Why?
 Well, I shoot my mouth off a lot, I’m not nearly as smart as I think I am, and if I didn’t shave my head every day I would have the exact same hairstyle – a horseshoe of gray hair around my noggin.

 I’m an engineer by trade; but honestly, I don’t think I’m very good at it.
-The reason I pursued the field is because my dad told me told me to.
+The reason I pursued the field is because my dad told me to.
 (Back in those days, people were born into jobs.)
 I bounced around early in my career, generally quitting a job after two years.
 When I didn’t quit, they fired me (shooting my mouth off and making jokes about management will do that.)
 After a while, I ended up at Allen-Bradley.
 I was thrown into an ‘interesting’ group of about 120 engineers and managers.
 The phrase “top-heavy” didn’t do it justice.
 NEXT!

 For a short while, I left engineering and started a toy company.
 I started losing money fast.
-Around that time, Rockwell Automation (who acquired Allen-Bradley) asked me if I would be interested in doing communications protocol work to connect some device up to a PLC.
+Around that time, Rockwell Automation (who acquired Allen-Bradley) asked me if I would be interested in doing communications protocol work to connect some devices up to a PLC.
 Once that project was complete, the phone kept ringing, so I did another, and another, and another…

 For years, I spent time integrating products and systems with hundreds of features, 1,000+ page manuals, and countless headaches.
 But truth be told, it always came down to creating a system that performed a simple function in an application.
 And then it dawned on me.
 Why pay for a Swiss Army knife, when all you need is a butter knife?
 That was my turning point, and Real Time Automation was born.